We’re on a mission to significantly reduce the impacts of single use plastic packaging in the outdoor industry.

 We were surprised to find that our initial position was misaligned with the predominant findings within the research community.

-As it turns out, recycled plastic does some things very well.
+Recycled plastic does some things very well.

 The problem is not the material, it is the linear systems we continue to support.